NethermindEth/docs/docs/fundamentals/running-nethermind.md

 ## Running directly

 For advanced users, running the Nethermind client directly is the best option as it gives complete control over the configuration parameters.
-Nethermind is mainly controlled by command line options (or arguments, flags).
+Nethermind is mainly controlled by command line options (aka arguments or flags).

 The full list of options can be displayed by running: